OnkarRuikar/motion-sensor-light/README.md

 ![assembly](assets/connection-diagram.png)

+Note that the relay is in parallel with the light switch.
+So if you want the light continuously on, bypassing the motion sensing, then simply turn on the switch.

 ### Tuning

 There are three locations R-GN, C-TM, and CDS on the sensor board that can be used to tweak various aspects of the sensor: